Château Olivier Pessac-Léognan rouge 2019 - Grand Cru Classé de Graves (Magnum)

 Wine rated (2022 guide) 93/100

-The nose, with its restrained elegance, reveals soft aromas of orange fruits.
-The palate, with its vibrant dynamism, shows great aromatic expressiveness, delivering layers of varied flavors: from fruity notes to mineral notes.
+The nose, with its understated elegance, reveals soft citrus aromas.
+The palate, with its vibrant energy, displays great aromatic expressiveness, offering layers of varied flavors—from fruity notes to mineral notes.
 Full of presence and panache.

 Yves Beck